f3d-app/f3d/doc/libf3d/CLASSES.md

 ## Options class

 This class lets you control the behavior of the libf3d.
-An option is basically a string used as a key associated with a value, see the exhaustive [list](OPTIONS.md).
+An option is basically a value that can be a optional or not.
+There is different API to access it, see the exhaustive [doc](OPTIONS.md).

 ## Reader class